 Scope

-The scope of the document is limited to the integration of the wholesale services offered by into the alternative operator’s infrastructure as well as the processes that surround the use of these services.
+The scope of the document is limited to the integration of the wholesale services offered by Wyre into the alternative operator’s infrastructure as well as the processes that surround the use of these services.

 Audience

 The intended readers include people from both the administrative/legal area as well as security and technical personnel.